apache/ignite/modules/platforms/python/docs/examples.rst

 SQL
 ---

-This examples are similar to the ones given in the Apache Ignite SQL
+These examples are similar to the ones given in the Apache Ignite SQL
 Documentation: `Getting Started`_.

 Setup